Chart Color Schemes

 Maida Vale is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and post-2032 estimates, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Future population dynamics anticipate a median increase for Australian statistical areas.
-By 2041, Maida Vale's population is expected to increase by approximately 275 persons, reflecting an overall increase of around 5.4% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, growth rates by age cohort from the ABS's Greater Capital Region projections (released in 2023, based on 2022 data) are applied.
+By 2041, the Maida Vale (SA2) is projected to increase by 273 persons, reflecting a total increase of 3.8% over 17 years.

 Frequently Asked Questions - Population